-There are arrangements in place to monitor and evaluate the impact of this agreement through the College's Academic Board, its Executive Leadership Team, its Education Standards Committee of the Board of Governors and its Board of Governors.
+There are arrangements in place to monitor and evaluate the impact of this agreement through the College's Academic Board, its Executive Leadership Team and its Board of Governors.

-The Deputy Principal Teaching and Learning (LCC) and the Director of Curriculum and Research (LCoM) have responsibility to report and monitor compliance with the commitments made within this agreement.
+The Dean of HE (LCC) and the Director of Curriculum and Research (LCoM) have responsibility to report and monitor compliance with the commitments made within this agreement.